Revised Decree Orders of the 10th Generation Council of Dai

 Unless otherwise required by a superior standard, the Regent shall require a minimum warranty or guarantee of thirty (30) days upon all goods and services of sold by businesses.
 As part of the licensure through the Regent, all businesses are required to accept both the U.S. Federal Reserve Note and the Silver Troy as legal tender for transactions in the due course of business.

-Businesses accepting payments in the Silver Troy shall do so at the exchange rate of $25.00 USD to 1 Troy Ounce Silver.
+Businesses accepting payments in the Silver Troy shall do so at the exchange rate of $25.00 USD to 1 Troy Ounce Sterling Silver.
 This Decree will be periodically reviewed and updated to ensure economic realities are fairly reflected in Decree Order 7.

 Decree Order 8: